-If you select an event, you can choose when or how frequently that event is performed or not performed by the users you are targeting.
+If you select an event, you can choose how frequently that event is performed or not performed by the users you are targeting.

 You can also add conditions to this targeting event by clicking the + Condition button in the top right of the group.
 This serves as a second event target.

 Filtering by Property

 You can select people property filters by clicking the + Filter button.